terminalkitten/django-insights/README.md

 I'm currently working at a small company that is in the process of renewing some parts of our product.
 To gain insight into the usage over different periods, we have tried a few solutions.
 We initially attempted to periodically generate CSV files from queries, as well as send data to a dashboard at regular intervals.

-So we ended up with multiple CSV files that where spread out over multiple people.
+We ended up with many exports that where spread out over multiple people.
 Additionally, exporting data directly from the database also posed a security risk, as it required constant movement of possible sensitive information.
 After several months of working with CSV files, which were often outdated and required conversion by other (paid) tools, we where looking for a better solution.

 I wanted an easy-to-configure file within our various apps that would allow me to create "insights" easily, so Django Insights was born.
-We decided to switch to a local SQLite database which we could share on request and could by tracked by our security officer.
+I decided to switch to a local SQLite database which could be share on request, as a plus these files can be tracked by a security officer.

 ## Documentation